Yeshayah Steiner

-Yeshaya Steiner (ישעיה שטיינער; known as Reb Shaya'la of Kerestir (Kerestirer); ר' ישעיה'לה קערעסטירער) (1851 – 27 April 1925), was a Rebbe in the town of Bodrogkeresztúr (Kerestir) near Miskolc in Hungary.
-He died on the 3rd of Iyar, the same as the Maharal of Tzintz.
+Yeshaya Steiner (ישעיה שטיינער), known as Reb Shaya'la of Kerestir (Kerestirer) (ר' ישעיה'לה קערעסטירער) (1851 – 27 April 1925), was a Rebbe in the town of Bodrogkeresztúr (Kerestir) near Miskolc in Hungary.

 Biography

 Rabbi Yeshayah Steiner was born in 1851 to Rabbi Moshe and Hentsha Miriam Steiner in the village of Zboró, Kingdom of Hungary (today Zborov, Slovakia), near Bártfa (today Bardejov, Slovakia).
 When he was 3 years old, his father died.
 At the age of 12, his mother sent him to study with Rabbi Tzvi Hirsh of Liska, the author of Ach Pri Tevua, who later appointed him as his aide (Gabbai).
-When Tzvi Hirsh died and his son-in-law Rabbi Chaim Friedlander—the author of Tal Chaim—succeeded him, Steiner started travelling to visit Rabbi Chaim Halberstam of Sanz.
+When Tzvi Hirsh died and his son-in-law Rabbi Chaim Friedlander — author of Tal Chaim— succeeded him, Steiner started travelling to visit Rabbi Chaim Halberstam of Sanz.
 After the death of Rabbi Chaim of Sanz, he became a disciple of Rabbi Mordechai Leifer.
 Rabbi Mordechai Leifer suggested that he move to the town of Bodrogkeresztúr (Yiddish: Kerestir).

 In Bodrogkeresztúr, Steiner became a Hasidic Rebbe and became known as a miracle worker, and tens of thousands of Hasidim came to his court.

 Steiner was known for his large-scale hospitality.
 In recent years, hospitality projects have developed in his town of Bodrogkeresztúr.

 Rabbi Yeshaya Steiner of Kerestir's image is used as an amulet by some Jews, who believe that it wards away mice.

-His children were: Rabbi Avraham; Kreintsheh, the wife of Rabbi Shmuel Gross Rabbi of Nagykároly (Yiddish: Krula, today Carei, Romania); Rivka Feiga, the wife of Rabbi Reuven Chaim Klein, Rabbi of Szinna (today Snina, Slovakia); and Rachel, the wife of Rabbi Yisrael Avraham Alter Landa Rabbi of Edelény (Edelin) (author of Beith Yisrael).
+His children were Rabbi Avraham; Kreintsheh, wife of Rabbi Shmuel Gross Rabbi of Nagykároly (Yiddish: Krula, today Carei, Romania); Rivka Feiga, wife of Rabbi Reuven Chaim Klein, Rabbi of Szinna (today Snina, Slovakia); and Rachel, wife of Rabbi Yisrael Avraham Alter Landa Rabbi of Edelény (Edelin) (author of Beith Yisrael).
 In 1925 Rabbi Steiner was succeeded by his son Avraham.